 During the last five years of my corporate management career, I had a great deal of leadership development.
 Along with many other executives, I attended talks by noted management authors, I went to (often lengthy) team-building exercises, and I participated in discussions on different leadership styles.
-It was OK — extremely insightful at times, moderately interesting at others, but it often kept me away from the......
+It was OK — extremely insightful at times, moderately interesting at others, but it often kept me away from the demands of everyday management....

 It’s hard to think of an important aspect of management more neglected than development planning: helping your employees shape the future direction of their careers.
 Yet for a variety of reasons, this valuable activity is often ignored… or handled as a bureaucratic exercise… or an afterthought.
 Companies pay a high price: the loss of top young talent.